 Taxicabs are subject to special insurance and liability rules.
 Taxicabs, even independently operated cabs, are part of a class of business defined as “common motor carriers.”
 Common motor carriers are any person or operator that advertises to the public that he or she is willing to transport passengers or property by vehicle to various locations.
 The law specifically mentions taxicab motor companies as examples of a common carrier.
 Common carriers are subject to several special rules including insurance requirements, safety regulations, and liability rules.
+If you or a family member was seriously injured in a car accident, call a Las Vegas accident lawyer at Cogburn Law Offices today for a free case consultation.

 All taxicab companies must possess liability insurance.
 Mandatory insurance is required to ensure that taxi companies cannot declare bankruptcy or under-capitalize their businesses to avoid liability in the event of an accident.
 The State of Nevada delegates the job of imposing specific insurance standards to the Nevada Transportation Authority which requires taxicab companies to maintain these minimum insurance rates: